The Marshallville Chronicles…

 Climbing down the ridge, they reached the site where the dilapidated structure formerly known as the Stage Coach Inn had stood for years amid dying oaks.
 Built by a man named Nathan Bryan along the old highway in 1810 as a stylish carriage roadhouse, the story-and-a-half dwelling, with its front and back lean-tos and rustic timbers, also housed the first ‘bank’ in the state of Georgia.
 Later, it was used as a private residence, long since abandoned, and eventually destroyed by fire, but during Tom’s youth, it loomed over the escarpment like a wooden mausoleum.

 The house, called the “Bryan Place,” always seemed hostile in Tom’s mind, as hostile as the house off Old Perry Road where the angry dogs lived under the porch, yet the bluff, itself, was anything but.
 The bluff was a sacred portal, a magical transport to endless hours of adventure and exploration, a place where dads were guardians.
 No mothers ever went there.
 The canyon’s gentle slopes up from the swamps were for climbing, and jumping, and expending boundless amounts of energy, imagination, freedom.
 It was the farthest point west that a boy could reach on a bike, and the hike to the mill pond below served to extend the journey into the impossible, the place beyond bicycles, still attainable, heretofore, when fathers took sons hunting.

 Subsequently, every child in Marshallville knew it as the quintessential haunted house.
-Proof of the haunting, “House on Haunted Hill ain’t got nothing on Bryant Hill!” was proclaimed on the school bus in 1960.
+Proof of the haunting, as noted, “House on Haunted Hill ain’t got nothing on Bryant Hill!” was proclaimed on the school bus in 1960.
 It was proclaimed on the afternoon Mac told the kids to get into the car, and drove them there on an expedition.
 When someone suggested they explore the house, Mac led the way inside to the central staircase.

 Photo credit: Library of Congress, Historic American Buildings Survey, Ward Dennis, Photographer – June, 21st, 1936